iricartb/vsce-php-clean-code/README.md

 ## Features

-- Align the => operators in multiline associative arrays
+- Format associative arrays by aligning the characters => on the same level
 - Format opening and closing braces
 - Format comments
 - Format function parameters